shraddhansupanda/data_anlysis_chat_bot/README.md

 ->Then run chat_bot.py to run the chat_bot.py.
-Bot will automaticaly query the database according to the question,so you have also pass the parameter to connect to the database 1-username
+ (while runing the import_data.py pass the paramiter 1-username
                                                      2-password
                                                      3-ip(localhost if you are on your own computer) 4-port number